The holiday of chocolate eggs and Catholic guilt is upon us.

 Kevin Smith’s unexpected horror movie takes a not-so-veiled version of the Westboro Baptist Church to a horrific extreme that imagines them as a cult of hardcore Christian zealots out to sacrifice sinners in time for the rapture.
 Smith may run out of steam towards the end, but the first hour of Red State is strong enough to make fans lament the fact that he’s decided to retire from directing just as he stumbled into something that stretched his skills as a filmmaker.

-Roman Polanski’s Hollywood debut kicked off the trend of satanic horror movies that fill up the rest of this list.
+Roman Polanski’s Hollywood debut kicked off the trend of satanic horror movies that fill up the rest of this easter horror list.
 The tale of a Mia Farrow’s innocent Manhattanite waif whose actor husband (John Cassavetes) sold her womb to Satanists for a career and up market real estate might be the least graphic film on this list, yet it’s also one of the most terrifying.
 The scares are entirely psychological with Farrow’s pregnancy only gradually becoming frightening and the question of whether she’s incubating the antichrist or is just insane remains open until the closing scenes (of course the fact that it’s on this list is a bit of a spoiler, but if you don’t know the secret by now you’re really not paying attention to pop culture).
 Rosemary’s Baby is a classic for a reason and unless you’re someone who requires blasts of gore every few seconds to consider what you’re watching a horror film, it’s still one of the most terrifying movies ever made decades after it’s box office-busting release.

 Polanski returned to Satantic horror late in his career with this film starring Johnny Depp as a rare book dealer trying to track down a demonic text with apocalyptic implications.
 It’s far more silly and graphic than Rosemary’s Baby, but also a rather underrated little horror flick from the director’s period of exile.

 From an incubating antichrist to a cherub child of Satan, The Omen isn’t often remembered as one of the great 70s horror films because it’s a poppy romp in a time of intense socially conscious cinematic terror and that’s a real shame.
-Directed by Richard Donner just before her created the comic book movie with Superman, this is still a ludicrously entertaining horror flick and probably the best movie about the antichrist that will ever be made.
-It’s also a big sweeping blockbuster made shortly after the massive success of the top movie on this list and horror blockbusters sadly just don’t exist anymore.
+Directed by Richard Donner just before her created the comic book movie with Superman, this is still a ludicrously entertaining horror flick and probably the best movie about the Antichrist that will ever be made.
+It’s also a big sweeping blockbuster made shortly after the massive success of the top movie on this easter list and horror blockbusters sadly just don’t exist anymore.
 From the frantic opening to the creepy smile before the credits, Donner grabs the audience by the throat and plays off their primal demonic fears exquisitely.
 The sequels may never live up to the promise of the original and the remake is trash, but don’t let The Omen’s disappointing legacy detract from the tightly wound power of this genre masterpiece.
 Plus it also has one of the greatest decapitations in the history of cinema and that’s got to count for something, right?

-It would be nice to put an Omen sequel on this list, but since they all suck let’s stick with the creepy kid angle and go with Children Of The Corn.
+It would be nice to put an Omen sequel on this easter horror list, but since they all suck let’s stick with the creepy kid angle and go with Children Of The Corn.
 This VHS classic might not have aged well and gets rather ludicrous in the last 30 minutes, but the concept of a religious cult of children who murder everyone over the age of 18 remains pretty damn creepy.
 If you feel like being frightened by kids and the concept of religion at the same time, this double bill will certainly scratch that itch.

-Finally, if you’re going to make a list of the greatest religious horror movies (or even a list of the greatest horror movies for that matter), there’s only one possible option to top the list.
+Finally for this years Easter Horror list, if you’re going to make a list of the greatest religious horror movies (or even a list of the greatest horror movies for that matter), there’s only one possible option to top the list.
 Of course, I’m talking about the head-turning, pea soup vomiting, crucifix penetrating, and gravel-voiced horror joy that is The Exorcist.
 Even 40 years later, The Exorcist remains not only the highest grossing horror film of all time, but also quite possibly the most unrelentingly terrifying movie ever made.
 The film is visceral, cerebral, intellectual, and spiritual horror masterpiece so unique that the only movies similar are knock offs.
 It’s also a movie equally terrifying to Christians (for its uncompromising depiction of demonic possession) as well as atheists (because it digs into their deepest fear…that somehow those God-fearing folk are actually right).
 If there is a perfect horror movie out there, it’s The Exorcist and if you’re in the mood for Christian scares this weekend, there’s really only one choice.